-^{}e-mail: meister@cg.tuwien.ac.at
+[‡]e-mail: meister@cg.tuwien.ac.at

-theoretical computational complexity of $O(M^2 \log M)$, which is lower as compared to other volume rendering methods.
-The exact computational complexity is also depending from the chosen interpolation scheme.
+inverse two-dimensional transform of the resulting slice is done.
+The method has a computational complexity of $O(M^2 \log M)$, which is lower as compared to other volume rendering methods.

 The method, however, has certain limitations: only parallel projection is possible and hidden surface removal is not included.
 The reason is the nature of the function that FVR computes, which is an order independent linear projection.
 This results in X-ray images.
-Currently raycasting is considered as the method that produces the best image quality.
-Ray-casting gains performance by earlyray termination, displaying only some surfaces from the data.
+Currently ray-casting is considered as the method that produces the best image quality.
+Ray-casting gains performance by early-ray termination, displaying only some surfaces from the data.
 FVR displays the entire volumetric data set.
 Because of the computational complexity, FVR will gain importance when the resolution of data sets will increase.